 Students interact with leaders from non-profit organizations, community elected officials and other groups.
 Seminars feature guided interviews with noted leaders, interaction with mentors and peers, and exchange of ideas about new areas of research.
 Throughout the program, students utilize emerging technology to become proficient in integrating technology into their own workplace.

 The Ed.D. in Leadership is a terminal degree with a dissertation requiring original research.
 The program can be accomplished by working professionals.
-Doctoral students enroll in and begin the core courses of their doctoral program before declaring one of eight focuses of study below.
+Doctoral students enroll in and begin the core courses of their doctoral program before declaring one of the following focuses of study below.

 Focuses of Study